 Capitalize on Technology

 Medical alert devices, like Lifeline solutions, give you the confidence to leave your loved ones without guilt and worry.
 This technology provides immediate access to trained emergency response associates at the press of a button when a health or other emergency arises.
-AutoAlert fall detection technology sends an alert when a fall is detected1, even if your family member is unable to.
-And Lifeline’s On the Go solution uses mobile location technologies to help pinpoint your senior’s location*.
+Fall detection technology sends an alert when a fall is detected, even if your family member is unable to press their button.
+And Lifeline’s On the Go solution uses mobile location technologies to help pinpoint your senior’s location.

 Take Advantage of Group Resources